OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/what-is-networking.md

 - National power grid.
 - Postal systems.

-A network can be formed with as little as two devices to billions of devices.
+A network can be formed with as few as two devices to billions of devices.
 These devices can be your laptop, phone, cameras, and much more.

-Networks are integrated into our everyday life from gathering weather data to sending messages.
+Networks are integrated into our everyday lives, from gathering weather data to sending messages.
 Networking is an essential concept in cybersecurity.

 -----